 - Be encouraging.
 Young athletes do not need to be reminded constantly about their perceived errors or mistakes.
 Their coaches will instruct them, and correct them, either during the game or at half-time, and during practices.
 There will be games where coaches are instructing constantly, and others where the coaches will purposely let the kids play without instruction as a learning tool.
 Your words can mean a lot.
 You can often see a young player make that extra effort when they hear encouraging words from the sideline about their effort and their creative play, a tackle or perhaps a great run to create space, for example.

 - Avoid making any negative comments about players on the other team.
 This should be simple: we are talking about youngsters, not adults who are being paid to play professionally.
 Even though you want your child to do well, and it’s easy to get caught up in the heat of competition, this should never be at the expense of another young player.
-I recall being at a game some years ago, when parent on one team loudly made comments about errors made by a particular young player on the other team.
-People on the other side of the field were stunned and angry.
-Besides being tasteless and classless, these kinds of comments can be hurtful to the young person involved and to their family as well.
+These kinds of comments can be hurtful to the young person involved and to their family as well.

 - Try to keep interaction with parents on the other team as healthy and positive as possible.
 You want your child's team to win.
 So do they.
 But that should not make us take leave of our senses, especially our common sense.
 Be courteous until it hurts and avoid the 'tit for tat' syndrome.